 The Fisheries Information Network (FIN) is a state-federal cooperative program to collect, manage, and disseminate statistical data and information on the marine commercial and recreational fisheries of the Southeast Region.
-The FIN consists of two components: Commercial Fisheries Information Network (ComFIN) and the Southeast Recreational Fisheries Information Network [RecFIN(SE)].

 The need for a comprehensive and cooperative data collection program has never been greater because of the magnitude of the recreational fisheries and the differing roles and responsibilities of the agencies involved.
 Many southeastern stocks targeted by anglers are now depleted, due primarily to excessive harvest, habitat loss, and degradation.
 The information needs of today's management regimes require data, which are statistically sound, long-term in scope, timely, and comprehensive.
 A cooperative partnership between state and federal agencies is the most appropriate mechanism to accomplish these goals.